SarthakB11/Cosmocloud-assignment2/README.md

 - **Efficient Comment Retrieval**: Use a sub-pipeline within the `$lookup` stage to sort and limit comments early.
 - **Indexing**: Ensure that relevant fields are indexed to improve the performance of the `$match` and `$lookup` stages.

-By following these guidelines, you can optimize the performance of the aggregation pipelines and ensure efficient query execution.